 are well maintained.
 Call it lazy or thinking about what you cows

 deserve too, but we buggy corn and bean fertilizer straight through

 waterways same as the crop gets.
 Not sure it is cost effective but

 with auto steer our fertilizer coverage is dead on otherwise.

-Twitter where we check on cows!
+Twitter to amuse yourself "life after cows" where we check on our cows!)